Danigan1/System-Admin-Homelab/README.md

 Ultimately, the Windows 10 machine was going to be configured to obtain its IP address automatically through DHCP, with the Windows Server 2019 domain controller serving as the DHCP server.

-Additionally, the Windows server was going to be a default gateway for reaching the outer internet.
+Additionally, the Windows Server was going to be a default gateway for reaching the outer internet.

 <img width="1792" alt="Screen Shot 2023-10-20 at 1 44 09 PM" src="https://github.com/Danigan1/System-Admin-Homelab/assets/107498392/de37f4fd-02f4-4392-98cd-9b41f8d44a51">